Akshaya-Reddi/QR-code-Generator/README.md

 5.The border parameter controls how many boxes thick the border should be.

 # Final Output
 At last you should see the youtube_qr.png image pop up on the left-hand side of VS Code, and you can open it to see what it looks like.
+I also uploaded the qr code in this repository.